Skip to main content

 While you can set NPSP to automatically change the status of an opportunity where all the payments are marked as Paid, that doesn’t happen when a payment has been written off.
 You’ll have to update the opportunity stage manually.

-These steps make it easier to track a pledged gift with a fixed number of payments, but what about ongoing donations that don't have an end date, such as those given by a monthly donor?
+The steps you learned in this unit make it easier to track a pledged gift with a fixed number of payments, but what about ongoing donations that don't have an end date, such as those given by a monthly donor?

 In the next unit, we'll explore how you can set up open-ended and fixed-length recurring donations.